joonho3020/joonho3020.github.io/articles/xls-article.md

 ## What is XLS?

-XLS is Google's in house open-source HLS tool.
-Some people call this "mid level synthesis" but it is simply a transactional level HLS.
-The language has three main components: functions, processes and channels.
+XLS is Google’s in-house open-source HLS tool.
+Some refer to it as “mid-level synthesis,” but it is more accurately described as a transactional-level HLS.
+The language consists of three main components: functions, processes, and channels.

-Functions essentially describe combinational logic, channels are module ports (usually latency insensitive) and processes are a composition of functions, channels, and sequential logic.
-Given a description of the circuit, the compiler can automatically pipeline it so that it doesn't fail timing when going through physical design.
-I'll discuss about this in detail later.
+Functions essentially describe combinational logic, channels represent module ports (usually latency-insensitive), and processes are a composition of functions, channels, and sequential logic.
+Given a circuit description, the compiler can automatically pipeline it to ensure it meets timing requirements during physical design.
+I’ll discuss this in detail later.

-So, does XLS look appealing to you?
-Well, in my opinion, it really isn't all that great.
-So lets dive into the details on why it may not be the greatest HDL in the world.
+So, does XLS seem appealing to you?
+Personally, I don’t find it to be all that impressive.
+Let’s explore why it might not be the best HDL available.

 ---